NUC to upgrade FRSC academy to degree awarding institution - Nigeria Today

 Eze assured Oyeyemi that management of the institution would do everything possible to see that the affiliation commenced next academic section.

-The post NUC to upgrade FRSC academy to degree awarding institution appeared first on Vanguard News.
+The post NUC to upgrade FRSC academy to degree awarding institution appeared first on BusinessDay : News you can trust.

 Do you something awesome to share with the world?
 Click here to share